JLessinger/music_recommend/README.md

 DESCRIPTION

-2 components: load_million_song and recommender
+2 components: load_songs and recommender

-  LOAD_MILLION_SONG:
+  LOAD_SONGS:

-        Reads the Million Song Dataset (or MillionSongSubset) into records containing ID, artist, album, song and pitches (chroma), and creates a database containing a feature of the topic probabilities of each type of chord for each song
+        Reads the Million Song Dataset (or MillionSongSubset) into records containing ID, artist, album, song and pitches (chroma), and creates a csv database containing a feature vector for each song (right now, just uses timbre).
+Can also upload an mp3 and add it to database.

         To run this test, you will have to download the Echonest Million Song Subset, available at: http://labrosa.ee.columbia.edu/millionsong/pages/getting-dataset#subset